CalFresh (formerly Food Stamps) enables you to buy more food, improve health and nutrition, and stretch your grocery budget.

 Health Insurance Assistance: Financial assistance to reduce the cost of health insurance is also available.
 Individuals who earn up to $45,960 and families of four that earn up to $94,200 per year may now qualify.
 Visit www.CoveredCA.com to see examples of benefits and costs.

-The CMISP program provides medically necessary care to all eligible indigents who are residents of Sacramento County.
-All recipients of General Assistance (GA) are automatically eligible for CMISP Clinic Services.
-Other persons who need to apply for CMISP may do so at the time they request medical services.
+The County Medically Indigent Services Program (CMISP) provides medically necessary care to all eligible indigents who are residents of Sacramento County.
+It is a program of “last resort” available to residents who do not have or are not eligible for other health care coverage.
+Persons who need to apply for health care coverage programs including CMISP may do so at the time they request medical services.

 (916) 874-3100 or (209) 744-0499 (for those in 209 area code)TDD/TTY, Hearing Impaired (916) 874-2599